IoTReady/esp32_firmware_base/examples/wifi_softap/README.md

 To run this example, you need:
 - An ESP32 dev board (e.g. ESP32-WROVER Kit, ESP32-Ethernet-Kit) or ESP32 core board (e.g. ESP32-DevKitC).

+> See the corresponding [README.md](../../lib/wifi_softap/README.md) file in the corresponding 'lib' directory for more information on this module.